Nazek-Altayeb/FoodTrack_Assessment/README.md

     - [x] [Extend Store model, add new properties](https://github.com/Nazek-Altayeb/FoodTrack_Assessment/issues/6)<span style="color:#5319E7">should have</span>

 - **Sprint 2 (Dec 18th To 22nd, 2023)**
-    - [x] [Link OpeningHours to specific Branch](https://github.com/Nazek-Altayeb/FoodTrack_Assessment/issues/7)<span style="color:#5319E7">should have</span>
+    - [x] [Add opening time individually](https://github.com/Nazek-Altayeb/FoodTrack_Assessment/issues/7)<span style="color:#5319E7">should have</span>
-    - [x] [Link Foods to specific Store](https://github.com/Nazek-Altayeb/FoodTrack_Assessment/issues/8)<span style="color:#5319E7">should have</span>
+    - [x] [Add opening time individually](https://github.com/Nazek-Altayeb/FoodTrack_Assessment/issues/8)<span style="color:#5319E7">should have</span>

 # Existing features
-1. Retrieve all sets of `Store` data , update or delete specific Store data according to a given `Id`
+1. Retrieve all sets of `Store` data , update or delete specific Store data according to a given `Id`.
-2. Update the `Store` and it's nested objects according to a given `Id`
+2. Update the `Store` and it's nested objects according to a given `Id`.
+3. Retrieve all `Foods` data.
+4. Add new `Foods` items, according to a given `store_id`.
-3. Retrieve all `Foods` data, update or delete specific Food item according to a given `Id`
+5. update or delete specific Food item according to a given `id`.
+6. Retrieve all `OpeningHours` data.
+7. Add new `OpeningHours` times, according to a given `store_id`.
-4. Retrieve all `OpeningHours` data, update or delete specific Opening time and day according to a given `Id`
+8. update or delete specific Food item according to a given `id`.

 # Test scenario
-1. Run the server `python manage.py runserver`
+1. Run the server `python manage.py runserver`, keep the `server link`.
-2. With the use of Postman  API hub , add the following `/stores` to the given link.
+2. With the use of Postman  API hub (or any similar tool), add  the following urls to the given `server link` and perform following tests.

+### Test against the Store
-    - choose GET, as a result all items will be listed in JSON format.
+    - choose GET, add `/stores` as a result all stores objects will be listed in a JSON format.
-    - choose GET and add `/<int>` : `the int must be an existing store-Id` to the existing link , as a result only the mean item details will be displayed.
+    - choose GET add `/stores/<int>` : `the int must be an existing store-Id` , as a result only the mean store  details will be displayed.
-    - choose POST, enter a new store details except the `Ids`, as a result a new store is created and displayed as well in the response area.
+    - choose POST, add `/stores/` enter a new store details except the `Id`, as a result a new store is created and displayed as well in the response area.
-    - choose PUT, copy and paste one of the existing stores details, then manipulate the data, as a result the store details will be changed with the new ones.
+    - choose PUT, add  add `/stores`,  copy and paste one of the existing stores details, then manipulate the data, as a result the store details will be changed with the new ones.
-    - choose DELETE, and add `/<int>` : `the int must be an existing store-Id`  to the existing link, the mean item should be no more exist in the list.
+    - choose DELETE, and add `/stores/<int>` : `the int must be an existing store-Id`  to the existing link, the mean item should be no more exist in the list.

-# Validation
-- Testing against python files has been perfomed using Python Linter, the following are the results.....(TO DO )
+### Test against the Opening times
+    - choose GET, add `/openingHours` as a result all opening times  objects will be listed in a JSON format.
+    - choose GET add `/openingHours/<int>` : `the int must be an existing openingHours-Id` , as a result only the mean opening time  details will be displayed.
+    - choose POST, add `/addOpeningHour/<int>` : `the int must be an existing store-Id`enter a new opening time  , as a result a new opening time  is created as a nested object in the specified store.
+Results will be  displayed in the response area.
+    - choose PUT, add `/openingHours/<int>` : `the int must be an existing openingHours-Id`,  copy and paste one of the existing opening time  details, then manipulate the data, as a result the opening time details will be changed with the new ones.
+    - choose DELETE, and add `/openingHours/<int>` : `the int must be an existing openingHours-Id`  to the existing link, the mean item should be no more exist in the list.

+### Test against the Food
+    - choose GET, add `/openingHours` as a result all opening times  objects will be listed in a JSON format.
+    - choose GET add `/openingHours/<int>` : `the int must be an existing openingHours-Id` , as a result only the mean opening time  details will be displayed.
+    - choose POST, add `/addOpeningHour/<int>` : `the int must be an existing store-Id`enter a new opening time  , as a result a new opening time  is created as a nested object in the specified store.
+Results will be  displayed in the response area.
+    - choose PUT, add `/openingHours/<int>` : `the int must be an existing openingHours-Id`,  copy and paste one of the existing opening time  details, then manipulate the data, as a result the opening time details will be changed with the new ones.
+    - choose DELETE, and add `/openingHours/<int>` : `the int must be an existing openingHours-Id`  to the existing link, the mean item should be no more exist in the list.

 # Development